Jersey Boys (film): Plot

 Having to tour constantly to pay off the debt, the band hires a set of studio musicians, and becomes Frankie Valli and the Four Seasons, with Gaudio now acting solely as songwriter and producer.
 Valli learns from his now ex-wife, Mary, that his daughter, Francine, now a drug addict, has escaped from home.
 Valli meets his estranged daughter and regrets not acting as a better father for her when she was growing up.
 He also arranges for Gaudio to offer her singing lessons and for Crewe to cut a demo for her.

 A few years later, the group has finally paid off Tommy's debt.
 However, this coincides with the news of Francine's death by drug overdose.
 Frankie and Mary both grieve for their daughter.
 Gaudio composes a new number for Valli to sing, his first as a solo artist.
 At first, Frankie is hesitant, as he is still in mourning, but eventually agrees.
 The track, "Can't Take My Eyes Off You", becomes a commercial success.

 In 1990, the Four Seasons are about to be inducted into the Rock and Roll Hall of Fame.
 The band performs "Rag Doll" onstage, their first performance together in over twenty years.
 The music fades as the four men take turns addressing the audience.
-Tommy, in an ironic twist, now works for Joe Pesci, who has gone on to become an Oscar-winning actor (his award-winning role was a fictionalized account of another real-life gangster named after Tommy DeVito).
+Tommy, in an ironic twist, now works for Joe Pesci, who has gone on to become an Oscar-winning actor (his award-winning role was a fictionalized account of another real-life gangster coincidentally also named Tommy DeVito).
 Nick claims to have no regrets about leaving the group, enjoying the time he spends with his family.
 Frankie is still touring through his solo career, but yearns for the days he performed with the rest.
 Bob has retired to Nashville, Tennessee.
-Frankie states that the best time he had during his time with the Four Seasons was before their success, "but four guys under a streetlamp, when it was all still ahead of us."
+Frankie states that the best time he had during his time with the Four Seasons was before their success, "four guys under a streetlamp, when it was all still ahead of us."